-- Blurred vision, reduced visual acuity, diplopia.
+- Blurred vision, reduced visual acuity.

-- Fever, severe malaise.
+- Severe malaise.

-- Orbital/preseptal cellulitis
+- Orbital/preseptal cellulitis.

-- Necrotising fasciitis
+- Necrotising fasciitis.

-- Allergic lid swelling
+- Allergic lid swelling.

-- Severe viral conjunctivitis
+- Severe viral conjunctivitis.

-- Other orbital conditions - eg, thyroid eye disease, orbital tumours/pseudo-tumours, orbital vasculitis
+- Other orbital conditions - eg, thyroid eye disease, orbital tumours/pseudo-tumours, orbital vasculitis.

-- Other conditions- eg, insect bite, angio-oedema, maxillary osteomyelitis
+- Other conditions- eg, insect bite, angio-oedema, maxillary osteomyelitis.

 - Diagnosis is usually made based on the clinical findings and investigations are aimed at identifying the root cause of the infection.

 - Any discharge from skin breaks should be swabbed and sent to microbiology.
 Throat swabs and samples of nasal secretions may also help diagnosis.

-- if an intracranial abscess is suspected, CT is the gold standard imaging modality, carried out to identify any subperiosteal abscesses, paranasal sinusitis or cavernous sinus thrombosis (all needing multi-speciality input).
+- If intracranial abscess is suspected, CT is the gold standard imaging modality to identify subperiosteal abscesses, paranasal sinusitis or cavernous sinus thrombosis, and for retained orbital or intraocular foreign body.

 Emergency referral to secondary care is required for:

-- Any patient with any indication of possible orbital cellulitis
+- Any patient with suspected orbital cellulitis.

-- All patients who are systemically unwell
+- All patients with features of either condition who are systemically unwell.

-- When drainage of a lid abscess is required
+- When drainage of a lid abscess is required.

 - Treatment lasts for 7-10 days.